ashish88pal/ashish-pal-assignment/README.md

  Video link is [here](https://youtu.be/NITSqb2wJ5Y).
  Apk download link is [here](https://fromsmash.com/vt-assignment)

+## Work Done
+The login and registration functionalities are integrated with Firebase Auth, while Firebase Cloud Storage stores user authentication data and FCM tokens.
+Firebase Messaging is used for push notification delivery.
+Additionally, custom snackbars and buttons are included to enhance the user experience with visual and haptic feedback.

 ## Tech stack
   Flutter, Getx , Firebase Auth, Firebase Cloud Storage, Firebase Messaging